 How Long Does Lemon Curd Last?

-Lemon curd can last four weeks in an airtight jar in the refrigerator, according to the National Centre for Home Food Preservation.
-Transferring the curd to freezer containers (allowing approximately 1/2-inch of space on top) and freezing it is the best method to store it for longer.
+According to the National Center for Home Food Preservation, lemon curd can last four weeks in an airtight jar in the refrigerator.
+Transferring the curd to freezer containers (allowing approximately 1/2-inch of space on top) and freezing it is the best storage method for longer.

 Beat butter and the sugar with a hand mixer on medium until blended.
-Add eggs, 1 at a time, beating just until blended after each addition.
-Gradually add lemon juice to the butter mixture, beating at low speed until blended after each addition, then stir in zest.
+Add eggs, one at a time, beating just until blended after each addition.
+Gradually add lemon juice to the butter mixture, beating at low speed until combined after each addition, then stir in zest.
 The mixture may look curdled.

 What Makes Lemon Curd Thicken?